 Promoting Youth Involvement and Social Engagement (PROMISE 2016–2019)

-PROMISE focuses specifically on young people ‘in conflict’ with authority, and usually, therefore, in conflict with social norms.
+PROMISE has focused specifically on young people ‘in conflict’ with authority, and usually, therefore, in conflict with social norms.
 We contend that these ‘conflicted youth’ are seen to be the most problematic in terms of positive social engagement, often triggering negative and punitive responses from authority, in turn furthering marginalisation and stigmatisation.
 The negative effects of stigma and marginalisation reduce opportunities for young people to engage positively in social action, and as a result, much of the creativity, innovation and energy within these groups is directed away from positive social change.
-PROMISE believes that conflicted youth present significant opportunities for change and should therefore be the prime focus of policy makers and practitioners.
+PROMISE was built on belief that conflicted youth present significant opportunities for change and should therefore be the prime focus of policy makers and practitioners.

 The Finnish substudy consisted of two ethnographic case studies.
 Post doctoral researcher Heta Mulari explored how young people and young adults become active by using different public and semipublic spaces in Helsinki.
 The key research context was a youth cultural and community centre, which has its roots in underground antiracist and punk movements.
 Post doctoral researcher Marja Peltola's case study focused on young mothers with multicultural background.
 She explored how young(ish) mothers themselves see young motherhood and how they position themselves as mothers and young women in the era of ‘prolonged youth’, when becoming a mother at an early age is associated in public discussions with many risks and concerns.
 The Finnish substudy also involved a quantitative survey, which was coordinated by statistical researcher Tiina Hakanen.
 The Finnish substudy was lead by Researcher Director Leena Suurpää (2016) and Research Manager Kaisa Vehkalahti (2017-2019)